emcarnivore/qa-automation/README.md

 ### Additional Notes

 1. Ensure that your IDE (e.g. Visual Studio Code) is configured to use the virtual environment's interpreter.
-If it's not enter the Command Palette Cmd+Shift+P → "Python: Select Interpreter" → Python (venv)
+- If it's not, enter the Command Palette Cmd+Shift+P → "Python: Select Interpreter" → Python (venv)

 2. **To Deactivate the Virtual Environment**
 - ```deactivate```